Table of Contents

 Jayanagar Branch

-25+ years in Panchakarma & chronic disease management
+Dr. Shree Lakshmi (BAMS) – 25+ years in Panchakarma & chronic disease care

 Indiranagar Branch

-Dr. Sumana Patvardhan – BAMS, MD 23 years of experience
+Dr. Sumana Patvardhan (BAMS, MD) – 23 years of experience; women’s health, skin & joint issues expert

 Kalyan Nagar Branch